wilcoxen-courses/e190-market/README.md

 1. Defines a function called `ind_demand()` that takes two arguments: `prd` (the buyer price, use hint `float`) and `hhlist` (a list of households, hint `list`).
 It should return a `list` (remember to include the hint) consisting of the quantities demanded by each of the households.

     Build the list in the same way you've built several previous lists.
 Start with an empty list and then use variable `hh` to loop through the items in `hhlist`.
-Within the loop use the individual demand equation to compute quantity demanded by the household stored in `hh` and then append that value to the list you're building.
+Within the loop use the individual demand equation to compute the quantity demanded by the household stored in `hh` and then append that value to the list you're building.
 Be sure to return the finished list.

 1. Defines a function called `mkt_demand()` that takes the same two arguments as `ind_demand()`: `prd` (hint `float`) and `hhlist` (hint `list`).
 The hint for the return value should be `float`.
 The first line should compute a list of individual quantities, `qlist`, by using `ind_demand()`.
 The next line should use the `sum()` function to add up the demand values in `qlist`.
 The function should then return the sum.